How to Ace the Army SIFT: A Practical Study Guide

 What the SIFT is

 The test measures skills tied to aviation training performance: perceptual speed, spatial awareness, mechanical reasoning, reading comprehension, math, and aviation knowledge.
 You cannot fake preparation for this test.
-The best approach is systematic study with a dedicated SIFT prep course several weeks before your attempt.
+The best approach is systematic study several weeks before your attempt.

 Who must take it